Piston ring: Engine wear

 Piston rings are subject to wear as they move up and down the cylinder bore, due to their own inherent load and due to the gas load acting on the ring.
 To minimize this, they are made of wear-resistant materials, such as cast iron and steel, and are coated or treated to enhance the wear resistance.
 Coatings used in modern motorcycles include chromium, nitride, or ceramic coating made by plasma deposition or physical vapour deposition (PVD).
 Most modern diesel engines have top rings coated with a modified chromium coating (known as CKS or GDC), which has aluminium oxide or diamond particles respectively included in the chrome surface.

 In two-stroke engines, the port design is also an important factor for the lifespan of the piston rings.

+Experimental tribological investigations of piston ring materials have shown that modern high-nitrogen steels used in spark-ignition engine ring–liner systems may exhibit wear behaviour strongly influenced by hydrogen-containing fuels and the chemical composition of lubricating coolants.
+Under boundary lubrication conditions, hydrogen generated during tribochemical decomposition of lubricants can diffuse into near-surface layers of ring materials, modifying friction mechanisms, wear intensity and the evolution of surface damage.
+Such effects are associated with changes in contact loading response, debris formation processes and microstructural transformations in the friction zone, highlighting the importance of hydrogen-assisted degradation phenomena in the durability assessment of piston rings operating in modern fuel and lubrication environments.

+Recent tribological studies have demonstrated that the wear behaviour of piston rings and cylinder liners is strongly governed by lubrication starvation, surface engineering solutions and contact loading evolution during engine operation.
+Experimental investigations under starved lubrication conditions revealed that the ring–liner interface may undergo transitions from mild abrasive and oxidative wear to severe scuffing associated with tribo-layer degradation and increased friction coefficient, directly influencing component reliability and service life.
+To mitigate such degradation processes, modern piston rings increasingly employ advanced hard coatings produced by physical vapour deposition techniques, including chromium-based, nitride and carbon-containing multilayer systems designed to reduce friction losses and improve wear resistance in combustion environments.
+Reviews of recent coating technologies further emphasize the importance of optimized deposition processes, nanostructured architectures and tailored tribological properties for improving durability, energy efficiency and emission performance of internal combustion engines.